 Lakers News: L.A.
-Announces Jersey Ad Patch Deal With eCommerce Site 'Wish' - Lakers Nation
+Announces Jersey Ad Patch Deal With eCommerce App 'Wish' - Lakers Nation

 While they all haven’t announced it yet, all 30 teams will likely feature a jersey ad patch this season on the new Nike jerseys.

-The Los Angeles Lakers announced their ad patch deal on Thursday morning, as they are partnering with the ECommerce site ‘Wish’, as the Lakers released this video showing off the jerseys:
+The Los Angeles Lakers announced their ad patch deal on Thursday morning, as they are partnering with the ECommerce platform ‘Wish,’ as the Lakers released this video showing off the jerseys:

 #LAKERSxWISHapp pic.twitter.com/yIitn1mG3u